Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

-\begin{rmk} If $A$ is an abelian surface as in the proof of Corollary~\ref{cor:notderived}, any derived equivalence between $K_2(A)$ and $K_2(\hat{A})$ would have to be defined over a field larger than $k$ and would have to be quite unnatural.
-That is, the kernel of such a derived equivalence could not be constructed out of only universal bundles, since such bundles would naturally be defined over $k$, and the derived equivalence would descend to $k$. \end{rmk}
+\begin{rmk} If $A$ is an abelian surface as in the proof of Corollary~\ref{cor:notderived}, any derived equivalence between $K_2(A)$ and $K_2(\hat{A})$ would have to be defined over a field larger than $k$.
+Moreover, the kernel of such a derived equivalence could not be constructed out of only universal bundles, since such bundles would naturally be defined over $k$, and the derived equivalence would descend. \end{rmk}

-\begin{rmk} The argument in Corollary~\ref{cor:notderived} cannot be used to rule out derived equivalences between $K_2(A)$ and $K_2(\hat{A})$ in many contexts; for instance it does not work when $A$ is principally polarized.
+\begin{rmk} The argument in Corollary~\ref{cor:notderived} cannot be used to rule out derived equivalences between $K_2(A)$ and $K_2(\hat{A})$ in many contexts; for instance it does not work when $A$ is principally polarized, since such a polarization would give an isomorphism between $A[3]$ and $\hat{A}[3]$.

-If Theorem~\ref{thm:middlecohom} were extended to hold over a field of positive characteristic, all the results in the argument of Theorem~\ref{decohomology} would immediately extend as well; Tate's theorem gives the needed semisimplicity result \cite{TateThm}.
-However, over a finite field in general, Tate's isogeny theorem implies an isomorphism between the Tate modules $T_{\ell}A$ and $T_{\ell}\hat{A}$.
-Thus it would not be possible to use this precise approach to rule out a derived equivalence between $K_2(A)$ and $K_2(\hat{A})$ if $A$ were defined over a finite field, for instance. \end{rmk}
+Proposition~\ref{decohomology} also holds for Kummer varieties over fields of positive characteristic that satisfy the hypotheses of Proposition~\ref{charp}; Tate's theorem gives the needed semisimplicity result \cite{TateThm}.
+However, over a finite field in general, Tate's isogeny theorem implies there is an isomorphism between the Tate modules $T_{\ell}A$ and $T_{\ell}\hat{A}$.
+Thus it would not be possible to use the approach of Corollary~\ref{cor:notderived} to rule out a derived equivalence between $K_2(A)$ and $K_2(\hat{A})$ if $A$ were defined over a finite field. \end{rmk}